Braided Challah Bread

 - Soft, chewy, eggy.
 I loved it from my first bite.

 This wasn’t a loaf commonly found in Ames, Iowa, where I grew up.
-It was on our annual family summer vacations to Aspen, Colorado, where I was first exposed to this wonderful Challah Bread Recipe.
+It was on our annual family summer vacation to Aspen, Colorado, where I was exposed to my first challah bread recipe.

 Wired up with anticipation, my sisters and I could never sleep the night before departure.
 4 girls, dosed with banana Dramamine, piled into the back of our green Plymouth Satellite station wagon with my dad at the helm and my mom at his side.